 You would think that it is entirely reasonable to check on your staff to see if they are spending their time at work doing company work – and not using the company IT systems for personal use.

 However, a recent ruling from the European Court of Human Rights disagrees and calls into question an employer’s right to spy on their staff.

-This case was about a Romanian engineer who set up a Yahoo Messenger account for work purposes, but also used it to message his brother and fiancée.
+This case was about a Romanian engineer who set up a Yahoo Messenger account for work purposes but also used it to send messages to his brother and fiancée.
 Company policy said online accounts couldn’t be used for personal purposes.

 Although he claimed he had abided by the rules, when the employer checked, they found the personal messages and fired him.
 He then appealed to the Romanian courts who agreed with the employer.
 The disgruntled engineer then went all the way to the European Court of Human Rights.

 Why is this a big deal?